grendel-consulting/steampipe-plugin-kolide/DEVELOPING.md

 * `test/end-to-end/_query/kolide_{table}.sql`
 * `test/end-to-end/_results/kolide_{table}.bash`

-Each test typically ensures we can run the query, it contains the expected number of results, and that each of the field returned are in line with expectations.
+Each test typically ensures we can run the query, it contains the expected number of results, and that each of the fields returned are in line with expectations.
 Given these are live queries against a dynamic fleet of workstations, tests should minimise fragility and be written with that volatility in mind.
-Clearly some tables will be more volatile than others, and existing tests consider that.
+By their nature, some tables will be more volatile than others.

 ### Running Tests